 Rhinebeck in the Northwest corner of the county is sometimes referred to as the “Hamptons of the North,”.
 It is a well known secondary and vacation home destination.
 Millerton on the Eastern border with Connecticut is another well known destination for second home owners.

-TO VIEW DUTCHESS COUNTY NY REAL ESTATE LISTINGS
+CLICK THE LINKS BELOW FOR DUTCHESS COUNTY NY REAL ESTATE INFO